 On GMA, she said her husband-to-be was being most amiable with the planning.
 "He's a pleasure to be doing this with.
 He lets me do whatever I want," she said.
 "I show him options that of course I already want and I'm happy with, so whatever he's going to pick I already like."

 He acknowledged as much to Haute Living, saying, "As long as she's happy with it, I'm happy.
 I'm not the kind of guy that's like, 'I need this kind of tablecloth.'
 We're very traditional male-female in that way.
 [I'll be like] what do you need me to do?
 I'll call the DJ."

-Manganiello and Vergara tied the knot three years ago today at The Breakers resort, the bride in custom Zuhair Murad (and, presumably, her Joe-approved Sofía fragrance, a mix of vanilla, sandalwood and coffee flower) and the groom wearing a John Varvatos tuxedo.
+Manganiello and Vergara tied the knot six years ago today at The Breakers resort, the bride in custom Zuhair Murad (and, presumably, her Joe-approved Sofía fragrance, a mix of vanilla, sandalwood and coffee flower) and the groom wearing a John Varvatos tuxedo.

 The altruistic couple asked that guests donate to St. Jude's Children's Hospital and Children's Hospital Pittsburgh in lieu of sending gifts, which couldn't help but add an extra special touch overall to the Mindy Weiss-planned festivities.

-The newlyweds private-jetted off to Parrot Cay on Turks and Caicos for their honeymoon, where private villas starts at $5,200 a night and they had the biggest private pool the resort had to offer.
+The newlyweds private-jetted off to Parrot Cay on Turks and Caicos for their honeymoon, where private villas start at $5,200 a night and they had the biggest private pool the resort had to offer.